 - From the Bantham Sands car park take the road towards the beach, forking left at the bottom to go by the side of the Bantham Surf Life Saving clubhouse and onto the South West Coast Path.
 Follow the path around the rocky point and on along the clifftop past the golf course.

-- Ignore the paths heading inland across the golf course to carry on around Warren Point above the small Leas Foot Sand beach at Thurlestone.
-Coming to the lane heading inland above the beach, turn left to follow it past the golf clubhouse and on to the road, (look out for golfers ready to play their shots).
+- Ignore the paths heading inland across the golf course to carry on around Warren Point to the small beach (Leas Foot Sand) at Thurlestone.
+Turn inland, in front of the golf clubhouse to the road, (look out for golfers ready to play their shots).

-In the bay below, the rock arch was first recorded in the ninth century, but is thought to have stood here for much longer.
-It was formed by wave erosion, after the crashing surf exploited a weakness in the cliffs to create a sea cave.
+In the bay, the rock arch was first recorded in the ninth century but is thought to have stood here for much longer.
+It was formed by wave erosion after the crashing surf exploited a weakness in the cliffs to create a sea cave.
 Over time the pressure that built up in the cave as the waves washed around it caused the roof to fall in, and Thurlestone Rock was formed.
 It was originally known as the 'thirled stone', from an Anglo-Saxon word meaning 'hole'.
-The arch is of New Red Sandstone, a sedimentary rock laid down in a desert in the Permian period, some 250-300 million years ago.
+The arch is a breccio-conglomerate of the New Red Sandstone series laid down in the Permian period some 250-300 million years ago.

-- Turn left on the road and walk through Thurlestone, past the tennis courts, to the war memorial on your left.
+- Turn left on the road, past the tennis courts, up the hill to the war memorial on your left.
 Be careful for the first 300 metres where there is not a separate footpath, and the road can be busy at times.

 - Turn left immediately beyond the memorial, in front of the church, and then take the track on the right.
-Walk past the churchyard to continue along the path to the left of the hedge.
-Follow the left-hand hedge in the next two fields, going through the hedge towards the end of the second to cut across the right-hand corner and bear right along the open ground ahead, descneding steeply to join the track at the bottom.
+Walk past the churchyard and over a stile into the field.
+The path runs next to the golf course on the left, through a pedestrian gate and veers slightly left through the next opening across the field before descending very steeply to join the track at the bottom

 - Follow this track along the right-hand hedge to cross the stream.
 Bear left for 100 metres to reach a narrow lane running gently uphill.
 Go onto the lane in the corner and follow it gently uphill, to come out in Bantham, by the fourteenth-century Sloop Inn.

 The village hit national headlines in November 2013, when it was announced that 750 acres in and around it were to be sold, including more than 20 cottages.
-Owned by the Evans Estate, whose fortune was made in coal-mining, Bantham was one of a number of properties to be put on the market by the Evans family, including some in Wales and Dorset.
-The price tag for the whole lot was rumoured to be around £35 million.
+Owned by the Evans Estate, whose fortune was made in coal-mining, Bantham was one of a number of properties to be put on the market including others in Wales and Dorset.

 The village was once the haunt of notorious smuggler Nat Cleverly, who plied his trade between here and Roscoff.
 The houses in the village were called ‘smuggler’s eyes’, and most of the community was involved in the 'free trade'.
 When Cleverly was caught by the Revenue men, the magistrate to try his case was one of his best customers and was pleased to return a 'not guilty' verdict!